wireapp/roman/README.md

 Now your team members should be able to see your _Service_ when they open _people picker_ and navigate to _services_ tab.

 ### Webhook
 In case `url` was specified when creating the service webhook will be used.
 All requests coming from Wire to your Service's endpoint will have HTTP Header `Authorization` with value:
  `Bearer <service_authentication>`.
 Make sure you verify this value in your webhook implementation.
-Wire will send events to the `url` you speficied when creating the Service.
+Wire will send events to the `url` you specified when creating the Service.
 Your webhook should always return HTTP code `200`

 ### Websocket
 In order to receive events via _Websocket_ connect to:

 ```
 wss://services.zinfra.io/proxy/await/`<app_key>`
 ```